Find out about the different steps in the tenure review process and recent activity.

 We seek input from a number of organisations at various stages in the process, including the Department of Conservation, Fish & Game New Zealand, local iwi, and the public.

-This table provides an overview of the tenure review programme and shows information about how many properties are at various stages of the process.
+This table provides an overview of the tenure review programme and shows information about the number of properties at various stages of the process.

-Crown Pastoral Lease Tenure Review Activity - 31 January 2017
+Crown Pastoral Lease Tenure Review Activity as at: 31 July 2021

 |Whole Property Purchase||5|